Diamonds are forever, or at least until you need to sell your jewelry.

 1. Know the Value

 You should know the value of what you have before you step foot in a pawn shop.
-You’re very unlikely to ever receive the full value of any piece you pawn but knowing in advance what it’s worth will give you more bargaining power.
+You’re very unlikely to ever receive the full value of any piece you pawn because pawn shops are resellers, but knowing in advance what it’s worth will give you more bargaining power.

 2. Always Negotiate

 It’s a good idea to start your negotiations high.
-This will give you something to step down from without compromising the number you want to walk away with.
+This will give you something to step down from.

 3. Clean Your Jewelry